aminatakabba/instagram_clone_react/README.md

 <h1>Instagram Clone React App</h1>
 <p>A basic clone of the most popular social media.
-It allows users to create an account, upload pictures with captions and coment under other users pictures.</p>
+It allows users to create an account, upload pictures with captions, and comment under other user's pictures.</p>
 <p><a href="https://instagram-clone-react-6703c.firebaseapp.com/" target="_blank">Deployed app</a></p>
 <h3>Technologies used:</h3>
 <p>JavaScript, React, Firebase and Material Ui</p>